 The functional components were selected from CC components defined in part 2 of the Common Criteria.
-Functional component FMT_SMF.1 (Specification of Management Functions) has been added in accordance with AIS 32, Final Interpretation 065.
+Functional component FMT_SMF.1 (Specification of Management Functions) has been added in accordance with CC version 2.3.
 The use of component refinement was accomplished in accordance with CC guidelines.